-What I learned as a doctoral student
+What I learned as a doctoral student in the US

 Motivated by Norwegian Prime Minister Gro Harlem Brundtland's 1992 New Year Speech?
 Was she right to claim that "it is typically Norwegian to be good"?
 Anyway, I returned to Norway in the fall.
 With improved self-confidence and grand ambitions to become an international advocate of online education.